 (b) shall, in any other case, be deemed to be discharge.

-[Section 83I inserted by No. 50 of 1961 s.
+[Section 83I inserted: No. 50 of 1961 s.
 10.]

 83J.
 Payment to another person

 Where in the opinion of the Board any payment under this Part should be made to a person other than the person specified, the Board may, subject to this Act, authorize payment to that other person accordingly.